UmerKazi/react-rubiks-cube-utils/README.md

 # React Rubiks Cube Utilities

 A comprehensive utility package for Rubik's Cube enthusiasts and developers.
-This package provides tools to generate scrambles for all WCA standard cubes, create visually appealing displays for cubes given any scramble or cube state, and a solver for any given scrambled cube.
-Built with TypeScript and tested with Jest.
+This package provides tools to generate scrambles for all WCA standard cubes, create visually appealing displays for cubes given any scramble or cube state.
+Built with TypeScript.

 ## Installation